DevSkillDojo/DevSkillDojo.github.io/knowledgebase/skills/hard-skills/technical-skills/development/javascript-development/javascript.md

 dependent skills and they are broken into weak and strong dependencies.

 ### Hard Prerequisites
-Before you begin learning X, it is essential that you already have the following skills.
+Before you begin learning JavaScript, it is essential that you already have the following skills.
 For each of the prerequisites, a required proficiency level is defined

 - TODO

 ### Soft Prerequisites
-To become proficient in X, you will also require proficiency in the following skills.
+To become proficient in JavaScript, you will also require proficiency in the following skills.
 However, you can learn these in parallel (often it is the best way to go)

  - TODO

 ### Complementary skills
-Like most skills, X is not used in isolation, but with other skills in your toolbox.
-If you build proficiency in these complementary skills, you are likely to be more successful at using X in a real-world setting.
+Like most skills, JavaScript is not used in isolation, but with other skills in your toolbox.
+If you build proficiency in these complementary skills, you are likely to be more successful at using JavaScript in a real-world setting.

 - TODO

 ### Alternative skills
 There are many ways to skin a cat (or so I've heard).
-These alternative skills will allow you to achieve the same outcomes as with X. To become a true master at X, it would be wise to understand the alternatives as well.
+These alternative skills will allow you to achieve the same outcomes as with JavaScript.
+To become a true master at JavaScript, it would be wise to understand the alternatives as well.

 - TODO